 Is Cheese Healthy?

-If you take a moderate approach to your diet, you’re going to have moderate health.— Eric Edmeades, Author of Mindvalley’s WildFit Program
+If you take a moderate approach to your diet, you’re going to have moderate health.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 If the cheeses you eat are low in fat, high in nutrients, and consumed within a reasonable limit, that is a good choice of food.